beda-software/react-form-tools/README.md

 * **isDirty()** - returns true if component is dirty
 * **setDirtyState()** - set dirty state for component
 * **setPristineState()** - set pristine state for component
+* **processKeyPress(event)** - process key press event and catch only Enter key pressing for form submission

+Always use `processKeyPress` helper as `onKeyPress` attribute for own components if you wish to do form submission on enter (default html form component behaviour).

 ### All Form Components API